How Adland Has Evolved During the Pandemic

-VIDEO EXAMPLES: Best Video Types for Health and Wellness Marketing
+VIDEO EXAMPLES: 5 Best Types of Video for Health and Wellness Marketing

 The wellness industry was in full bloom before COVID, but consumers’ sense of anxiety and need to confront underlying loneliness and other mental health challenges was certainly exacerbated over this last, trying period.
 Many attained some new self-knowledge during the pandemic (via therapy, meditation, exercise, or new diet) and will be trying to hang on to their newfound perspective.
 Others will want to shift weight they may have gained from a lot of home cooking and baking during the past year.

 In any case, consumers have been through momentous challenges and will continue to look for meaning, a sense of inner peace, and value in the current reality.
 The idea of wellness can be defined beyond the obvious.
 The arts, for example, should expect a renewed sense of vigor and urgency as many casual museum-, concert- and theatergoers realize they have missed these experiences.